epam/EPAM-AI-RUN-Marketplace/README.md

 * Configure and deploy all EPAM AI/Run™ for AWS Migration and Modernization application components by installing Helm Charts.
 * Integrate and configure Bedrock LLMs.

+Additionally, the EPAM AI/Run™ for AWS application supports the installation of supplementary applications that integrate with our system, such as AI TestMate.
+AI TestMate is an autonomous GenAI solution for automatic unit test generation, acting as a "virtual teammate" within the software development lifecycle (SDLC).
+It analyzes repositories, creates, and commits tests without manual intervention, helping to quickly increase test coverage and reduce team effort.
+The solution leverages an ensemble of large language models (LLMs), an agentic approach, and a secure proxy access layer to the models.
+The installation guide you can for the application you can find by path: ```deployment/add-ons/aitestmate/helm-scripts/README.md```

 [![Walkthrough Deployment Guide](assets/Deployment_Guide.jpg)](https://youtu.be/MelxbnkoWHo)

 ## 1.1.
 How to Use This Guide